What Is Reporting? A Definition, Common Tools, and More

 We poured through the data and broke it down in Unito’s Report on Reporting.
 Click the link below to get your free copy.

-Get the ebook here
+Get the eBook

 Why reporting workflows need integrations

 That means anyone building a report has to go through all these tools, over and over again, to collect data manually.
-And that’s not to mention all the work that goes into building the actual report.
+And that’s not to mention all the work that goes into building the actual reports.

 But when you have the right integration, you can make that work disappear.
 You can turn manually-created, throwaway reports into dynamic dashboards that are automatically updated as work progresses in other tools.